genie-tooling/genie-tooling/CONTRIBUTING.md

     1. Fork the repository.
     2. Create a new branch for your feature or bug fix.
     3. Make your changes.
-    4. Ensure your code adheres to the project's style guidelines (e.g., run `ruff check . --fix` and `black .`).
+    4. Ensure your code adheres to the project's style guidelines (e.g., run `ruff check . --fix`).
     5. Add or update tests for your changes.
     6. Write clear commit messages.
     7. Push your branch and open a pull request.